 In our test, the anti-colic claim didn't seem to matter.

 Get comfortable with the adapter ring and you should have a decent bottle.
-However, we just don't see the point and stand by our winner, Tommee Tippee Feeding.
+However, we just don't see the point and stand by our winner, Tommee Tippee Glass feeding bottle.

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.Learn More